zcorpan/html-parser-book/manuscript/parser.md

 >
 > : Append the character token to the pending table character tokens list.

 So this collects all of the character tokens in a list.
-The reason for this is that, if the characters are all whitespace, then it shouldn’t be foster-parented, but if there is any non-whitespace, then all those character tokens should be foster-parented together (consider spaces between words).
+The reason for this is that, if the characters are all whitespace, then it shouldn't be foster-parented, but if there is any non-whitespace, then all those character tokens should be foster-parented together (consider spaces between words).

 The next token is end-of-file: